Best Things to do in Nice, France

 There are hotels in Nice to suit all styles and budgets.
 Here are our recommendations.

 If staying in Nice with a car, Le Saint Paul is the perfect option.
-They offer free parking for the duration of your stay and it’s plentiful too.
+They offer free parking for the duration of your stay, and it’s plentiful too.
 But aside from that, the location right on the waterfront is sublime, and you’re only a short stroll away from the Vieux Port and Castle Hill.
 This is where I stay when visiting Nice!

 This Nice landmark doubles as a great place to stay in Nice, if your budget allows!
 The 5-star hotel is located right by the beach, and you’re steps away from the Promenade des Anglais.